brunoeiterer/ToDo-App/README.md

 * create and delete tasks
 * mark tasks as complete or incomplete
-* show lists of complete or imcomplete tasks
+* show lists of complete or incomplete tasks
 * save the tasks and load them in the future